Pavanikoppadi/MINI-ATM/README.md

 ## Overview

-Bulla's Billing System is a desktop application built using Python's `tkinter` library.
+Koppadi's Billing System is a desktop application built using Python's `tkinter` library.
 It provides a graphical user interface for managing and generating bills for various products, including cosmetics, grocery items, and other goods.
 The application generates a unique bill number for each transaction, calculates totals and taxes, and allows the user to view and clear bills.

 ## Features